 25% RECRUITING AND ADMISSIONS

-- Minimum Qualifications: Knowledge of graduate student policies and procedures, academic and career advising, orientation, registration, courses, curriculum, and academic policies.
+- Knowledge of graduate student policies and procedures, academic and career advising, orientation, registration, courses, curriculum, and academic policies.

 - Interpersonal, oral and written communication skills to interact with students, alumni, employers, staff, faculty and general public.